intel-analytics/ipex-llm/README.md

-# BigDL: Distributed Deep Learning on Apache Spark
+# BigDL with Drizzle: Accelerating Large-Scale Distributed Deep Learning on Apache Spark

 ## What is BigDL?
 BigDL is a distributed deep learning library for Apache Spark; with BigDL, users can write their deep learning applications as standard Spark programs, which can directly run on top of existing Spark or Hadoop clusters.